Will and testament

-A will or testament is a legal document that expresses a person's (testator) wishes as to how their property (estate) is to be distributed after their death and as to which person (executor) is to manage the property until its final distribution.
+A will and testament is a legal document that expresses a person's (testator) wishes as to how their property (estate) is to be distributed after their death and as to which person (executor) is to manage the property until its final distribution.
 For the distribution (devolution) of property not determined by a will, see inheritance and intestacy.

 Though it has been thought a "will" historically applied only to real property, while "testament" applied only to personal property (thus giving rise to the popular title of the document as "last will and testament"), records show the terms have been used interchangeably.
 Thus, the word "will" validly applies to both personal and real property.
 A will may also create a testamentary trust that is effective only after the death of the testator.

 History

 Throughout most of the world, the disposition of a dead person's estate has been a matter of social custom.
 According to Plutarch, the written will was invented by Solon.
 Originally, it was a device intended solely for men who died without an heir.

 The English phrase "will and testament" is derived from a period in English law when Old English and Law French were used side by side for maximum clarity.
 Other such legal doublets include "breaking and entering" and "peace and quiet".